 Are adjustments available if I’m at high risk of contracting COVID-19?

 Students meeting CDC criteria for being at risk of contracting COVID-19 may begin making requests for temporary adjustments for the spring semester using the online COVID-19 student application.
 Those seeking remote course access should register for online and audio-visual courses to ensure remote participation is available.
 The request process for spring semester requires documentation of CDC risk criteria from a medical provider, and the deadline to complete requests is Jan.
 18, 2021.
 Contact the Office of Disability Services at email@example.com for more information or if the deadline cannot be met due to extenuating circumstances.

 Are visitors still prohibited in residence halls?

-Is the Counseling Center open?
+Will the Counseling Center be open?

-Yes, the Counseling Center has resumed services with a number of changes to accommodate current situations.
+Yes, the Counseling Center will resumed services with a number of changes to accommodate current situations.
 Please visit the Counseling Center’s website to find information about current services for students, instructions for existing clients, and information for faculty and staff

-Is the Ferguson Mail Center open?
+Will the Ferguson Mail Center be open?

 What are my privacy rights in Zoom classes?

 All meetings held in Zoom that include course content or student information are protected by the Family Educational Rights and Privacy Act.

 For class sessions recorded during the COVID-19-related remote instruction period, students will be notified.
 If students do not want their likeness during class participation included in the recorded class session, they may elect to not participate in the video recordings.
 If a student participates in recorded online class sessions with their camera engaged, or uses a profile image, they are agreeing to have their video or image recorded.
 If a student is unwilling to consent to have their profile or video image recorded, it’s their responsibility to keep their camera off and to not use a profile image.